Maths department degree programmes and year weightings

 You may enrol in the MMath course through UCAS.
 In addition, students on the BSc course may apply to transfer to the MMath any time during their first two years.
 If you are at all interested in transferring to the MMath course, you are strongly encouraged to apply before starting Year 2.
 Transfer from the MMath to the 3 year BSc course is straightforward before the end of Year 2, and is permitted during Year 3, Terms 1 and 2.

-Two joint degree courses are available within Mathematics, both are BSc programmes:
+Two joint-degree courses are available within Mathematics, both are BSc programmes:

-Students taking such a course transfer to the other department (Warwick Business School and Economics respectively for the above) in their third year of study.
+Students taking such a course will transfer to the other department (Warwick Business School and Economics respectively for the above) in their third year of study.
 Such a transfer is always subject to the permission of the other department involved, even for students already registered on a joint degree.

 G1NC Mathematics and Business Studies